Last Updated on November 13, 2020 by Oddmund Groette

-As of writing most stock market around the globe are down around 30%.
+As of writing most stock markets around the globe are down around 30%.
 That is a big decline, especially considering it happened in just three weeks.
 However, unless you are about to sell assets today or in the very near future, for whatever reasons, you should consider the drop as an opportunity to add to your holdings.
 No doubt the virus has a huge impact on the economy, but markets adapt to future earnings pretty fast, and today might be the chance to deploy idle capital at much lower prices than last month.

-Some companies with bad business models, bad management and/or too much leverage will go belly up, acquired or reorganized, but for a few companies the intrinsic value has not changed much.
+Some companies with bad business models, bad management and/or too much leverage will go belly up, acquired or reorganized, but for a few companies, the intrinsic value has not changed much.
 As an example, let’s look at Disney.
-They are hit extremely hard by the virus, but do you think Disney is worth more or less in 20 years from now?
+They are hit extremely hard by the virus, but do you think Disney is worth more or less 20 years from now?
 Their theme parks and movies will still be in demand after the crisis (I’m long DIS).
 Their brand is not impaired, in my opinion.

 May I recommend reading the thoughts from Warren Buffett in October 2008: Buy American.